Schedule of Events

 7:00 pm - 9:00 pm Soirée

-Dress to the nines and join your fellow alumni for drinks and after-dinner snacks inside The Liberty Hotel – the former site of the historic Charles Street Jail.
+Join your fellow alumni for drinks and after-dinner snacks inside The Liberty Hotel – the former site of the historic Charles Street Jail.
+Dress up or come as you like; just be sure to bring your festive spirit!
 Soirée ticket required.

 Friday, May 2, 2025